Certain foods can trigger migraine attacks in people with migraine. Common migraine trigger foods include chocolate, caffeine, and red wine.

-There is no such thing as a universal migraine trigger.
-But there are some common triggers that can cause or contribute to migraines in some people.
+There’s no such thing as a universal migraine trigger.
+But there are some common triggers that can cause or contribute to migraine episodes in some people.

-Too much caffeine and having caffeine withdrawal (or not having enough) can cause migraines.
-But according to the American Migraine Foundation, caffeine can actually help stop oncoming migraines.
+But according to the American Migraine Foundation, caffeine can actually help stop oncoming migraine attacks.
 It can also offer headache relief with occasional use.

 - blue cheese